Webbrother/jquery.change-cursor/README.md

 ```

-dx, dy - coordinates of picture center, dx from left, dy from top.
+dx, dy - coordinates of picture center, dx from left, dy from top,
-zIndex - z-index css style for cursor
+zIndex - z-index css style for cursor.

 ###To do
 * Chrome performance